Vivek-04022001/documentation/plone.app.dexterity/behaviors/creating-and-registering-behaviors.md

 ],
 ```

-Next, we have {file}`behaviors.zcml`, which is included from {file}`configure.zcml`, and contains all the necessary configuration to set up the behaviors.
+Next, we've {file}`behaviors.zcml`, which is included from {file}`configure.zcml`, and contains all the necessary configuration to set up the behaviors.

 ```xml
 <configure